pymc-devs/pytensor/doc/extending/pipeline.rst

 Overview of the compilation pipeline
 ====================================

-Once one has an Pytensor graph, they can use :func:`pytensor.function` to compile a function that will perform the computations modeled by the graph in Python, C, Numba, or JAX.
+Once one has an PyTensor graph, they can use :func:`pytensor.function` to compile a function that will perform the computations modeled by the graph in Python, C, Numba, or JAX.